Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 \subsection{Configurable Program Analysis}

-A configurable program analysis (CPA)~\cite{CPA,CPAplus} defines the abstract domain used for a program analysis.
-As we implemented the proposed adoption of IMC in the framework \cpachecker, which utilizes CPA as the core concept, we provide necessary background knowledge about CPA as follows.
-For the rigorous definition of a CPA as well as further details, please refer to the literature~\cite{AlgorithmComparison-JAR,HBMC-dataflow}.
+A configurable program analysis (CPA)~\cite{CPA,CPAplus,HBMC-dataflow} defines the abstract domain used for a program analysis.
+As we implemented the proposed adoption of IMC in the framework \cpachecker~\cite{CPACHECKER}, which utilizes CPA as the core concept, we provide necessary background knowledge about CPA as follows.
+To simplify the presentation, we omit the dynamic precision adjustment of CPA because it is irrelevant for this paper.
+Please refer to the literature~\cite{CPAplus,AlgorithmComparison-JAR} for further details.